Achievable logoAchievable logo

 Procedure:

-3. Errors (e.g., hand movements, stepping, opening eyes) are counted.
+3. Count errors (e.g., hand movements, stepping, opening eyes).

-4. The total number of errors is recorded.
+4. Record the total number of errors.

 Star Excursion Balance Test (SEBT)